gernotfeichter/alp/README.md

 # alp - android-linux-pam

-> DEVELOPMENT IS STILL ONGOING!
-NOT USABLE ATM!
-> request created for publication in the Google Play store, waiting for approval.

-Alp is a convenient - yet secure - authentication method that lets you use your android device as a key for your Linux machine.
+Alp is a convenient - yet secure (DISCLAIMER: still your risk!) - authentication method that lets you use your android device as a key for your Linux machine.

 The idea of alp is, instead of typing a password on the Linux machine, the user only clicks a button on an android device to confirm an authentication/authorisation request.